 Gul i Peron

-Gul i Peron, literally the flower of dress most likely originated in ancient Persia.
-These so-called dress flowers are still used today in central Asia.
-The Gul as costume ornament is still very popular and comes in a variety of motives and sizes.
-The beaded Gul is often made by threading beads on a string.
+Gul i Peron, literally 'the flower of dress' most likely originated in ancient Persia.
+These so-called 'dress flowers' are still used in central Asia today.
+The gul as costume ornament is still very popular and comes in a variety of motives and sizes.
+The beaded gul is often made by threading beads on a string.
 The string is then wound around a center piece and the strung beads are sewn onto a felt surface.
-In other cases embroidery may be used to produce the Gul.
+In other cases embroidery may be used to produce the gul.
 Fringes made of string and beadwork often makes up the edges of the objects.

-Guls are stylized flowers that decorate the body of the dress, belts or other objects for good fortune and to ward off evil.
-Often the centerpiece of the Gul is made of a piece of mirror work typical to Asia.
-The mirror will confront the Evil Eye with its own image and will in this manner ward off evil.
+Guls are stylized flowers that decorate the body of the dress, belts or other objects for good fortune and to deflect evil.
+Often the centerpiece of the gul is made of a piece of mirror work typical to Asia.
+The mirror will confront the Evil Eye with its own image and will in this manner ward off malevolent powers.